-Ramadan is just a couple of months away, on a personal level it is a time for giving, togetherness and spending time with family.
+Ramadan is a time for giving, togetherness and spending time with family.
 Consequently, it is also one of the most important marketing periods for brands operating in the Middle East.
 Around a month before Ramadan starts, consumer behavior online and offline changes dramatically.
 As people’s sleep and work schedules change, so does their purchasing behavior, which results in unique user behavior that brands can tune into when it comes to designing their marketing campaigns.
 One approach is introducing Ramadan offers tailored to your customers, which may help improve your sales during this time of the year.

 Spend increases during Ramadan; as over half of consumers in the UAE, Saudi and Egypt expect to spend more money during Ramadan, mostly on food and household goods but also on travel, fashion, and Eid gifts.
 Which makes it a great time for your business to promote your Ramadan specific offers, and work on boosting your customer engagement, and sales.
 Let’s explore how.